-Main technical achievement reported in this paper is the development of the algorithm which constitutes an efficient heuristics for solving the non-linear and non-convex optimization.
-The algorithm is sequential - building a convergent sequence of convex and analytic formulations -- Quadratic Programmings with linear constraints, where each constraint is represented explicitly through exact/analytic linearization of the original nonlinear constraints (e.g. representing power balance at nodes and apparent power line limits) over all the degrees of freedom (including FACTS corrections) around the current operational point.
+The main technical achievement reported in this manuscript is the development of the algorithm that constitutes an efficient heuristic for solving the nonlinear and nonconvex optimization.
+The algorithm is sequential---it constructs a convergent sequence of convex and analytic formulations (QP with linear constraints) where each constraint is represented explicitly through exact/analytic linearization of the original nonlinear constraints (e.g., representing power balance at nodes and apparent power line limits) over all the degrees of freedom (including FACTS corrections) around the current operational point.

-In order to represent uncertainty in the expected growth of the system (loads) we introduce a novel scenario sampling methodology.
-It is evident from our experimental results that the approach is of a practical value for planning transmission grid expansion which takes care simultaneously of the growing economy and also resolves emerging congestion.
-Development of a convenient and flexible web visualization software has became a side benefit of this project.
+To represent uncertainty in the expected growth of the system (loads), a scenario sampling methodology is introduced.
+It is evident from experimental results that developed framework/approach is of a practical value for planning transmission grid expansion---it simultaneously resolves the growing economy and emerging congestion.
+Development of a convenient and flexible software for web visualization of transmission system states and FACTS installations has become a side benefit of this project.

+Our current path forward is improvement of uncertainty modelling (generation side uncertainty related to renewables).
+For instance we are working on implementation of stochastic optimization methods and their applications to investment planning for the improvement of the value of the developed methodology and tools.

 \appendices